eaton-lab/eaton-lab.github.io/_posts/articles/2017-08-28-sra-downloads.md

 To download the data now you simply need to use the `.run()` command.
-As with all other tools in the `ipyrad.analysis` toolkit existing files with the same name will note be overwritten unless you use the `force=True` argument, and the work can be optionally parallelized by providing an ipyparallel Client object as an argument (`ipyclient=`; see ipyrad docs for more details).
+As with all other tools in the `ipyrad.analysis` toolkit existing files with the same name will not be overwritten unless you use the `force=True` argument, and the work can be optionally parallelized by providing an ipyparallel Client object as an argument (`ipyclient=`; see ipyrad docs for more details).